ddev/ddev/docs/content/users/usage/commands.md

 Flags:

+* `--project <projectName>`: Specify a project to install the add-on into.
+Defaults to checking for a project in the current directory.
 * `--version <version>`: Specify a version to download
 * `--verbose`, `-v`: Output verbose error information with Bash `set -x` (default `false`)